MatteoNulli/matteonulli1.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Matteo_Nulli_Resume_Academia.pdf
-description: Here you can download the pdf
+description: Here you can find my curriculum vitae and download the pdf on the top right.
-toc:
+# toc:
-  sidebar: left
+#   sidebar: left
 ---